ArcherHeffern/System-Creation/projects_list.md

 ## Data Science / Machine Learning
 ### Getting Started
 * Complete some Kaggle courses, learn a data analysis language (Python, Julia, R, Matlab), learn of the libraries avaliable, then...

+Once you are comfortable, search up papers on algorithms to learn theory, then try coding what you learned up.
+Being able to convert ideas into code is the smart part of programming.
 * Compete in [Kaggle](https://www.kaggle.com/)
 * Join [hackathons](https://mlh.io)
 * Do research, reach out to professors or a lab